Pythonian/biggboller/README.md

 ----------------------------------------

 Absolutely!
-To develop a robust and scalable betting web application like **Betbay**, it's crucial to design a well-structured database schema.
+To develop a robust and scalable betting web application like **Bigg-Boller**, it's crucial to design a well-structured database schema.
 This schema will define the tables, their fields, and the relationships between them, ensuring that all features operate seamlessly.
 Below is a comprehensive breakdown of the necessary database tables, their fields, data types, primary and foreign keys, along with the relationships between them.

 ---

 ## **Database Schema Overview**

-The database schema for **Betbay** encompasses several interconnected tables designed to handle user management, betting operations, financial transactions, support, notifications, and system configurations.
+The database schema for **Bigg-Boller** encompasses several interconnected tables designed to handle user management, betting operations, financial transactions, support, notifications, and system configurations.
 Below is a detailed description of each table, including their fields and relationships.

 ---